Electric bikes (e-bikes) are arguably more popular now than ever before.

 Related: E-bikes and the rain: 5 do’s and don’ts

-You can be as careful as can be with your e-bike, but the sad reality is that accidents can happen.
-That’s why you also need to make sure you have the right insurance in place.
+You can be as careful as can be with your e-bike battery maintenance routine, but the sad reality is that accidents can happen.
+That’s why you might want to consider protecting your e-bike through insurance.